StackStorm/st2docs/docs/source/reference/policies.rst

 Keep in mind that retrying an execution results in a new execution which shares all the attributes from the retried execution (parameters, context, etc).

+Maximum value of the ``delay`` parameter is ``120`` seconds.
+Keep in mind that right now, retry functionality is not ``st2notifier`` service restart safe.
+This means if there are any pending executions to be retried and ``st2notifier`` is restarted, those executions will be lost.